microsoft/coyote/docs/_learn/tools/testing.md

 Where `${SCHEDULE_TRACE}}.schedule` is the trace file dumped by `coyote test`.

-You can attach the Visual Studio debugger on this trace, to get the familiar VS debugging experience, by using `--break`.
+You can attach the Visual Studio debugger on this trace by using `--break`.
 When using this flag, Coyote will automatically instrument a breakpoint when the bug is found.
 You can also insert your own breakpoints in the source code as usual.

 See the replay options section of the help output from invoking `coyote -?`.